aws-kr-tnc/moving-to-serverless-workshop-1d/lab-guide/LAB02.md

 Before we go to the serverless application architecture, let's deploy our application into the High Availability Applciation Architecture environment to see the obvious differences from the hostbased environment.

-So, you'll deploy the CloudAlbum application with HA(high availability) architecture in the Amazon Web Services environment.
+So, we'll deploy the CloudAlbum application with HA(high availability) architecture in the Amazon Web Services environment.

 ## In this lab cover..